sMercyX/NoteEasy/README.md

 # NoteEasy

 Need to npm install first
-- use npm i --force (because react 19 is not support some of zustand )
+- use npm i --force (because react 19 is not stable for some of zustand )